 What kind of insurance do I need to rent a car in Mexico?

-I can’t stress it enough, having insurance is super important when it comes to traveling in general and car rental as well.
+I can’t stress it enough, having insurance is super important when it comes to traveling in general and renting a car in Mexico as well, and everywhere else, to be more accurate.

 This is what you need to know: